holistudio/holistudio.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm a design technologist currently investigating the use of virtual reality, wearables, and machine learning in architectural design and construction processes as a PhD researcher at the [Building Informatics Lab](https://bilab.engineering.nyu.edu/) at New York University.
-My main interests are in questions at the intersection of Human Computer Interaction (HCI) and the built environment, such as:
+I'm a design technologist and researcher currently investigating the use of virtual reality, wearables, and machine learning in architectural design and construction processes as a PhD researcher at the [Building Informatics Lab](https://bilab.engineering.nyu.edu/) at New York University.
+My main interests are in generative AI and human computer interaction, particularly in applications for designers of all kinds (architects, engineers, kids with Legos).
+My past experience in architectural engineering and current dissertation on [VR and AI to develop wearables for traffic construction workers](https://holistudio.github.io/2023/05/05/worker_safety/) is fueling my interests in those topics, albeit in a different application domain.

- - How can architects collaborate with AI to design buildings?
- - How can VR and wearables help identify what people want from their spaces?
- - How can your surrounding environment elegantly adapt to your changing needs?

 Beyond that, I'm always up for using my coding and design skills for any form of storytelling: data visualization, graphic design, photography, music, film.